bernshawcui/aws-learning/exam_prepper_questions/exam_notes.md

 <details>
 <summary>Click to reveal the correct answer</summary>

-- Create a new AWS Key Management Service (AWS KMX) customer managed key to encrypt both the S3 bucket and the RDS for MySQL database.
+- Create a new AWS Key Management Service (AWS KMS) customer managed key to encrypt both the S3 bucket and the RDS for MySQL database.
 Ensure that the KMS key policy includes encrypot and decrypt permissions for the ECS task execution role.

 Notes: